 In general it would sufficient to use an Abelian group which also has a partial order.
 An Abelian group provides a weight combining operator that is associative, commutative and invertible.
 Requiring weight combining operator to be associative and commutative allows the facts needed by a rule to be matched in arbitrary order.
-We need the partial order to determine if a weight of the required value is present in the store, and the weight combining operator needs to be invertable so we can reduce the weight of facts in the store when they are spent.
+We need the partial order to determine if a fact with the required weight is present in the store, and the weight combining operator needs to be invertible so we can reduce the weight of facts in the store when they are spent.

 An example extended weight type is a simple Present / Absent indicator.
 When multiple facts are added with a weight of Present then the resulting fact is still Present.
 If this Present fact is then consumed it becomes Absent.
-Such a weight type helps to encode facts like "someone needs to water the plants".
+Such a weight type is used for facts like "someone needs to water the plants".
 As the plants should only be watered once, it does not make sense to allow a numeric weight with value greater than one.
 Later, when a real-world party actually gets around to watering the plants, then the whole fact can be removed from the store.

 4.5.2 Minimum Weight Thresholds.
-In EvFire from Figure 7, when a production rule reads a fact but does not consume any weight of it, or gain any authority from it, then the fact appears in the set of facts read $F{read}^r$ , but not the map of factoids spent $D{spend}^s$ .
-This means the rule can fire if the required fact is present in the store with any non-zero weight.
+In EvFire from Figure 7, when a production rule reads a fact but does not consume any weight of it, or gain any authority from it, then the fact appears in the set of facts read F^r{read} , but not the map of factoids spent D^s{spend} .
+This means the rule can fire if the required fact is present in the store with any nonzero weight.
 An extension is to allow a rule to wait for a particular weight of a fact to be available before firing, without also needing to consume it.
-To achieve this we would change the representation of $F{read}^r$ to also be a map of factoids, and add a (require M) form to Consume specifications, where M is a term that evaluates to the weight the rule must have before firing.
+To achieve this we would change the representation of F^r{read} to also be a map of factoids, and add a (require M) form to Consume specifications, where M is a term that evaluates to the weight the rule must have before firing.